-- 125. On October 10, 2008, Martin sent a letter to OPM requesting a survivor annuity benefit for his spouse, Jim, and included a copy of his marriage certificate as proof of marriage.
-Letter from Martin A. Koski to OPM, Boyers, PA (Oct.
-25, 2008). - 126.
-On November 13, 2008, Martin sent an e-mail to OPM requesting information about the processing of his request for a survivor annuity benefit.
+117. On October 10, 2008, Martin sent a letter to OPM requesting a survivor annuity benefit for his spouse, Jim, and included a copy of his marriage certificate as proof of marriage.
+Letter from Martin A. Koski to OPM, Boyers, P.A.
+(Oct.
+25, 2008).

+118. On November 13, 2008, Martin sent an e-mail to OPM requesting information about the processing of his request for a survivor annuity benefit.
 E-mail from Martin A. Koski to OPM (Nov.
 13, 2008, 4:21:30 PM).

-- 127. On December 9, 2008, OPM responded to Martin's e-mail informing him that his request had been logged into the "Post-Retirement Section" in Boyers, Pennsylvania on October 23, 2008, and was currently being processed.
+119. On December 9, 2008, OPM responded to Martin's e-mail informing him that his request had been logged into the "Post-Retirement Section" in Boyers, Pennsylvania on October 23, 2008, and was currently being processed.
 E-mail from Bambi Bonaddio, Customer Service Specialist, Customer Services Group, OPM, to Martin A. Koski (Dec.
-9, 2008, 10:49 EST). - 128.
-By letter dated January 26, 2009, OPM denied Martin's request for survivor annuity benefits for Jim, stating that "We do not recognize same sex marriages.
+9, 2008, 10:49 EST).
+120. By letter dated January 26, 2009, OPM denied Martin's request for survivor annuity benefits for Jim, stating that "We do not recognize same sex marriages.
 The word 'marriage' means only a legal union between one man and one woman as husband and wife, and the word 'spouse' refers only to a person of the opposite sex who is a husband and wife."
 Letter from Susan Bonefeste, Legal Administrative Specialist, Post Retirement Section, OPM, to Martin A. Koski (Jan.
 26, 2009).
-The letter informed Martin of the process for requesting reconsideration of OPM's denial. - 129.
-On February 2, 2009, Martin timely requested reconsideration of OPM's denial of his request for survivor annuity benefits for Jim.
-Letter from Martin A. Koski to OPM, Retirement Operations Center, Boyers, PA (Feb.
-2, 2009). - 130.
-OPM denied Martin's request for reconsideration and affirmed its initial decision by letter dated March 24, 2009.
-Letter from Antionette Vanderhorst, Legal Administrative Sepcialist, Disabilities, Reconsideration and Appeals Group, OPM, to Martin A. Koski (March 24, 2009). - 131.
-On April 23, 2009, Martin appealed the OPM's denial of his request for survivor annuity benefits for Jim to the Merit Systems Protection Board ("MSPB").
+The letter informed Martin of the process for requesting reconsideration of OPM's denial.

+121. On February 2, 2009, Martin timely requested reconsideration of OPM's denial of his request for survivor annuity benefits for Jim.
+Letter from Martin A. Koski to OPM, Retirement Operations Center, Boyers, P.A.
+(Feb.
+2, 2009).
-Letter from Martin Koski to William L. Boulden, Chief Administrative Judge,

-Northeastern Regional Office, MSPB, April 23, 2009.

-- 132. The MSPB acknowledged receipt of Martin's appeal on April 24, 2009.
-Acknowledgment Order, Martin A. Koski v.
-Office of Personnel Management (CSA: 826487), Docket No. PH-0843-09-0411-I-1. - 133.
-On June 12, 2009, Martin filed at the MSPB an unopposed motion for dismissal without prejudice to re-filing. - 134.
-Administrative Judge Lystra A. Harris granted Martin's motion to dismiss without prejudice on June 15, 2009.
-The appeal may be re-filed between July 25, 2009 and December 15, 2010.
-Initial Decision, Martin A. Koski v.
-Office of Personnel Management (CSA: 826487), Docket No. PH-0843-09-0411-I-1 - 135.
-As a result of OPM's application of DOMA, 1 U.S.C. § 7, Jim has been denied health insurance and survivor annuity benefits available to the spouses of federal retirees even though he is legally Martin's spouse under Massachusetts law. - specific and concrete financial harms to themselves and to their household.
+122. As a result of OPM's application of DOMA, 1 U.S.C. § 7, Jim has been denied health insurance and survivor annuity benefits available to the spouses of federal retirees even though he is legally Martin's spouse under Massachusetts law.

+123. As a result of this exclusion from benefits, Martin and Jim have suffered specific and concrete financial harms to themselves and to their household.
 In particular, Jim has severe asthma that must be controlled with multiple medications.
 Jim has been forced, among other things, to purchase health insurance for himself with coverage inferior to that of the federal employee health insurance benefit and at a cost greater than the cost of the federal spousal health insurance coverage.
 His deductibles and prescription medication co-payments are higher than they would be if he had access to the FEHB insurance.